 - Windshield wiper and washer switches are located on the pilothouse helm's upper accessory panel. - Periodically, due to wear and environmental exposure, you will need to replace wiper blades using 28" blade refills.
-Instructions for replacing the wipers can be found on the wiper replacement package. - The windshield wiper fluid bottle is located in the pilothouse and can be accessed from underneath the port forward L-shaped lounge.
-The windshield wiper fluid level should be checked occasionally and refilled as necessary.
+Instructions for replacing the wipers can be found on the wiper replacement package. - The windshield wiper fluid level should be checked occasionally and refilled as necessary.
+The windshield wiper fluid bottle is located in the pilothouse and can be accessed from underneath the port forward L-shaped lounge.